Country summary

 The CAT’s assessment of Indonesia’s total fair share contribution takes into account its emissions reduction target and its climate finance.

 We rate Indonesia’s unconditional target as “Critically insufficient” when compared to its fair share emissions allocation.
-This rating indicates that Indonesia’s fair share target in 2030 reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit.
+This rating indicates that Indonesia’s fair share target in 2030 reflects minimal to no action and is not at all consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. If all countries were to follow Indonesia’s approach, warming would exceed 4°C.

 Indonesia’s emissions from land-use, land-use change and forestry have accounted for almost half of the country’s total emissions over the last 20 years.
 Indonesia has improved efforts in this sector and managed to continue the decreasing trend of annual tree cover loss in the last five years.
 Reducing emissions from deforestation is a vital part of Indonesia’s climate action.